biome-sh/biome-operator/doc/ci-gcp-setup.md

 * Copy the contents of the JSON file you downloaded to the clipboard.
 * In the CircleCI application, go to your project’s settings by clicking the gear icon on the top right.
 * In the `Build Settings` section, click `Environment Variables`, then click the `Add Variable` button.
 * Name the variable.
-For the Habitat Operator project, the variable is named `GCLOUD_SERVICE_KEY`.
+For the Biome Operator project, the variable is named `GCLOUD_SERVICE_KEY`.
 * Paste the JSON file from the first step into the `Value` field.
 * Click the `Add Variable` button.